Help us make better use of data and AI

 Our champions and judges

-The Public Service Data Challenge is supported by a set of senior public servants, including both digital professionals and organizational leaders.
+The Public Service Data/AI Challenge is supported by a set of senior public servants, including both digital professionals and organizational leaders.
 Together, they provide:

 • specialist digital and data expertise;